Skip to content

 - default ignore

-Finally, we realize that we also want to ignore any execution that originates from a bash shell, perhaps because we know that there's legitimate bash shell usage within our environment.
-We can create an ignore rule, using the parentProgramName event field and specifying bash:
+You may also want to ignore any program that originates from a Bash shell because you know there's legitimate Bash shell usage in your environment.
+You can create an ignore rule using the parentProgramName event field and specify bash.

 rules: